Subrojyoti/AI-Library-Management-System/README.md

 For the question, `How many new books are added this week ?`, according to my current system implementation, I would need to make another table.
 `Books Log` table, that keeps track of entry of books/copies into the library system.
 It should store fields book_id, isbn, copies_added, date_of_entry.
+This table schema will be used as prompt for the AI agent to generate the response, rest of the logic will be same as others.

 ## DEPLOYMENT

 The Backend (Fast API) is deployed on Render.